projectmesa/mesa/docs/tutorials/intro_tutorial.rst

 does have an internal list of all the agents it is scheduled to activate.

-With that in mind, we rewrite the agent's ``step`` method, like this:
+With that in mind, we rewrite the agent ``step`` method, like this:

 .. code:: python